hugocf/ferreira.cc/content/clippings/2024/dopamine-culture.md

 * [ ] TODO: Clip images
 * [ ] TODO: Clip quotes
 * [ ] TODO: Link with video about the death of the follower

+* [ ] To quote?

+> “dopamine doom loop”

+> “a passive recipient of make-believe”

+> “anhedonia—the complete absence of enjoyment in an experience supposedly pursued for pleasure”

+> Powerful words